shobrook/rebound/README.md

 # Rebound

-Rebound automatically displays Stack Overflow search results in your terminal whenever you get a compiler error.
+Rebound lets you instantly browse Stack Overflow search results in your terminal whenever you get a compiler error.
 Just use the `rebound` command before the file you want to execute.

 ![Placeholder Demo](demo.gif)